Competitive Service

 Pathways

-Short for the Pathways Program - A term used to refer to a new series of programs developed by the Office of Personnel Management (OPM) to reform the student hiring programs across the government.
-The Pathways Programs contains three main hiring options: Internship Program, Recent Graduate Program, and the Presidential Management Fellows (PMF) Program.
+Short for the Pathways Program - A term used to refer to a series of programs developed by the Office of Personnel Management (OPM) to reform the student hiring programs across the government.
+The Pathways Programs contains two main hiring options: Internship Program, Recent Graduate Program.

 Temporary Appointment